malike/go-kafka-alert/README.md

 A Go application that feeds of data from Apache Kafka to send SMS,EMAIL or connects via webhook.

-1. **Notification Service** : It can  be used as is for just notification.By reacting to events pushed to Apache Kafka.
+#### 1. **Use Case 1 : Notification Service** :

+It can  be used as is for just notification.By reacting to events pushed to Apache Kafka.

            type Event struct {
                       EventId      string `json:"eventId"`